Irish neutrality: 1990s–2010s

-The 2011–2016 Fine Gael–Labour government published a 2015 foreign policy review which stated, "Our policy of military neutrality remains a core element of Irish foreign policy."
-The 2015 defence white paper presupposed "a policy of military neutrality which is characterised by non-membership of military alliances and non-participation in common or mutual defence arrangements", while engaging for peacekeeping purposes with the EU and NATO.
-An "Institute for Peace Support and Leadership Training" is to be established at the Curragh Camp; defence minister Simon Coveney said trainees from "non-neutral" countries would be permitted to enrol.
+In 2015, the Fine Gael–Labour government published a foreign policy review which stated, "Our policy of military neutrality remains a core element of Irish foreign policy."
+It defined neutrality as "non-membership of military alliances and non-participation in common or mutual defence arrangements", while working with international organisations for peacekeeping missions.

+Since the Russian annexation of Crimea, Russian bomber aircraft have deliberately flown into Irish-controlled airspace several times, without warning, and with their transponders switched off.
+As the Irish Air Corps lacks air defence, the British Royal Air Force (RAF) have had to intercept these bombers.
+In February 2015, two Russian Tupolev Tu-95 "Bear" bombers flew into Irish-controlled airspace twice, with their transponders switched off.
+The Norwegian and British militaries confirmed that the bombers were carrying nuclear warheads.
+The bombers flew within 25 nautical miles of the Irish coast, and were intercepted by RAF Eurofighter Typhoon jets.

-Ireland joined the EU's Permanent Structured Cooperation (PESCO) at its establishment in December 2017.
+Ireland joined the EU's Permanent Structured Cooperation (PESCO) when it was founded in December 2017.
 The Fine Gael-led government said it would participate on a case-by-case basis and membership did not compromise neutrality.
 Fianna Fáil supported membership; Sinn Féin, the Greens, Solidarity, and People Before Profit opposed it; the Labour Party had reservations.
-In March 2018 Ireland expelled a Russian diplomat in protest at the poisoning of Sergei and Yulia Skripal in the UK.
-This decision was supported by Fianna Fáil and Labour and opposed by other opposition parties as compromising neutrality.

-Recent conflicts

-2001–2021 Afghanistan War

-Despite its policy of neutrality, Ireland has supplied the NATO-led ISAF mission in the 2001–2021 Afghanistan War with a running total of 120 Irish troops as trainers.
-The troops are provided under United Nations mandate.
-As at 8 June 2011, there were seven personnel there.